Playing Tennis like "Deep Blue" Part 2: Computation and Tennis Tactics

 The Bigger Picture: Enhancing the Game

-Our intention here has been to give you an inkling of the potential importance of Tactics and Strategy to your tennis game, and show you that strategic insights from computational players, such as the BallBOPPer, can provide you with a significant advantage that can help you win.
+In this post we hope to have given you an inkling of the importance of Tactics and Strategy to your tennis game, and to have shown you that strategic insights from computational players, such as the BallBOPPer, can provide you with many significant advantages, including:

-In future posts we will disclose more information on the BallBOPPer's Tactical and Strategic decision-making models.
-But we believe that the only way these insights can become second nature so that tennis players can utilize them "intuitively" in the moment to moment of their matches, is by actively training on a tennis court, in competitions against a computational opponent, in the context of real points, games, sets and matches.
+In the end however, though these discussions may be helpful to the way player's think, the only way these insights can become second nature so that tennis players can utilize them "intuitively" in the moment to moment of their matches, is by actively training and experimenting on a tennis court, in competitions against a simulation driven opponent, in the context of true points, games, sets and matches.